awesome-print/awesome_print/README.md

     }
     rails>

+### Logger Convenience Method ###
+awesome_print adds an ap method to the Logger and ActiveSupport::BufferedLogger classes, allowing you to call:

+    logger.ap object

+By default, this logs at the :debug level.
+You can override that globally with

+    :log_level => :info

+in the custom defaults (see below), or you can override on a per call basis with

+    logger.ap object, :warn

 ### Setting Custom Defaults ###
 You can set your own default options by creating ``.aprc`` file in your home directory.
 Within that file assign your  defaults to ``AwesomePrint.defaults``.